jaemin-shin/FedBalancer/data/reddit/README.md

 ## Setup Instructions

 1. To use our reference model, download the data [here](https://drive.google.com/file/d/1PwBpAEMYKNpnv64cQ2TIQfSc_vPbq3OQ/view?usp=sharing) into a ```data``` subfolder in this directory.
 This is a subsampled version of the complete data.
 Our reference implementation doesn't yet support training on the [complete dataset](https://drive.google.com/file/d/1lT1Z0N1weG-oA2PgC1Jak_WQ6h3bu7V_/view?usp=sharing), as it loads all given clients into memory.
 2. With the data in the appropriate directory, run build the training vocabulary by running ```python build_vocab.py --data-dir ./data/train --target-dir vocab```.
-3. With the data and the training vocabulary, you can now run our reference implementation in the ```models``` directory using a command as the following:
-  - ```python3 main.py -dataset reddit -model stacked_lstm --eval-every 10 --num-rounds 100 --clients-per-round 10 --batch-size 5 -lr 5.65 --metrics-name reddit_experiment```